 About Major Depressive Disorder (MDD)

 Depression is a medical illness that affects how a person feels, thinks, and acts.
-It causes persistent feelings of sadness and can also cause a lack or loss of interest in things a person used to enjoy.
+It may cause persistent feelings of sadness and can also cause a lack or loss of interest in things a person used to enjoy.
 People with depression may have trouble doing normal day-to-day activities, and this can lead to a decrease in their ability to function at work or home.
 While depression is treatable, it is not something someone can easily “snap out of.”
-Additionally, depression is different from the typical sadness felt from difficult experiences such as the loss of a job or the death of a loved one.1
+Additionally, depression is different from the typical sadness felt from difficult experiences such as the loss of a job or the death of a loved one.

 There are several risk factors that may play a role in the development of depression.
 These include: